Sardarilal Mathradas Nanda: Indo-Pakistani War of 1971

 The Indo-Pakistani War of 1971 was sparked by the Bangladesh Liberation war, a conflict between the traditionally dominant West Pakistanis and the majority East Pakistanis.
 In 1970, East Pakistanis demanded autonomy for the state, but the Pakistani government failed to satisfy these demands and, in early 1971, a demand for secession took root in East Pakistan.
 In March, the Pakistan Armed Forces launched a fierce campaign to curb the secessionists, the latter including soldiers and police from East Pakistan.
 Thousands of East Pakistanis died, and nearly ten million refugees fled to West Bengal, an adjacent Indian state.
 In April, India decided to assist in the formation of the new nation of Bangladesh.

 Nanda was instrumental in framing India's Naval strategy during the war.
 He feigned a defensive deployment southeast towards the Andaman Islands, instead moving his Eastern fleet northwards into the Bay of Bengal and enforcing a naval blockade against East Pakistan.

 His strategy against West Pakistan was to strike hard against Pakistan's main port of Karachi.
 He is recognized as the mastermind behind Operation Trident and Operation Python.
 The plan for the operations included towing the limited-range Vidyut-class missile boats, primarily designed for coastal defence, to about 250 nmi south of Karachi during the day, out of range of the Pakistan Air Force aircraft.
 The missile boats then closed in on Karachi port at night and attacked naval targets as well as the oil tank farm at Keamari.
 Operation Trident was successfully executed on 4 December 1971, sinking the Pakistan Navy destroyer PNS Khaibar, minesweeper PNS Muhafiz, an ammunition-carrying ship MV Venus Challenger and irreparably damaging another destroyer PNS Shah Jahan as well as destroying numerous oil storage tanks.
 Operation Python was again successfully carried out on 8 December 1971.

 On the Eastern front, Nanda made the decision to deploy the aircraft carrier INS Vikrant into the shallower waters of the Gulf of Bengal off Dhaka, to prevent the risk of a submarine attack.
 When concerns were raised about Vikrant's boilers being cracked, he took personal responsibility for the risk of a boiler explosion and catapult failure on the carrier.
 His gambit paid off, as Vikrant was able to successfully enforce the blockade of East Pakistan without any such damage to the carrier.

 The war lasted less than a fortnight and saw more than 90,000 Pakistani soldiers taken prisoner.
 It ended with the unconditional surrender of Pakistan's eastern half and resulted in the birth of Bangladesh as a new nation.
 In addition to the POWs, Pakistan suffered 6,000 casualties against India's 2,000.
 The success of the naval blockades on two fronts is considered one of the primary factors in India's overwhelming victory during the war.
 For his services to the nation, he was awarded the Padma Vibhushan in January 1972.

+The citation for the Padma Vibhushan reads as follows: